liquid-rust/pldi23-artifact/README.md

 ### Docker Image

-To build the docker image run
+To build the image go to the directory containing the [`Dockerfile`](./Dockerfile) (the root of this artifact) and then run

 ```console
 docker build --pull --rm -f "Dockerfile" -t fluxrs/pldi23-artifact:latest "."
 ```

-This will install all the necessary dependencies and build Flux, Prusti and Fixpoint from source.
+This will install all the necessary dependencies inside the image and build Flux, Prusti and Fixpoint from source.
 It takes around 30min to complete in my laptop.

 We also provide a [prebuilt image](https://hub.docker.com/repository/docker/fluxrs/pldi23-artifact) published in the docker registry.
 To download the image run